 Countless research has proved that happiness is every man’s greatest goal in life.
 In Matthew 5:3-12 & Luke 6:20-22 Jesus used the beatitudes to explain to His followers the true path to happiness.
-This teaching has not always been accepted well though because it’s the great contrast to the worldly notion of blessedness and happiness.
+This teaching has not always been accepted well though because it’s a great contrast to the worldly notion of blessedness and happiness.
 George Bernard Shaw called it an “impractical outburst of anarchism and sentimentality.”
 The point is we need to change our focus in order to find any happiness at all in this life and the beatitudes are the way to do it.
-In today’s sermon let us consider to how embrace these principles?
+In today’s sermon let us consider how to embrace these principles?

 1. Intentionally admit your need for God